PORCELAIN PLATES.NET

 Milk Licenses issued by the Health Bureau (or, later, the Health Department), but

-many other types of plates exist as well, including Peddler, Scavenger, Cartman,
+many other types of plates exist as well, including Cartman, Garbage, Grower,

-and Huckster plates.
-While some of these may well have adorned motorized
+Huckster, Junk, Peddler and Scavenger plates.
+While some of these may well

-collections today, and the real number of plates issued could well have
+varieties existing in collections today, and the real number of plates issued could

 The first type alphabetically are Cartman plates.
 Cartmen, also known as Carmen